 - Red and black electrical wire (5-10 feet depending on where you want to place your port)

 - Wire cutter/stripper (you can also use a pocket knife for this)

-- Heat shrinking wire connectors (At least 2, but I recommend having a few extra)
+- Heat shrinking wire connectors (again, at least 2, but I recommend having a few extra)

 - Wood screws